MultiPoolMiner/MultiPoolMiner/README.md

 #### To change payout currency of a pool

 If a pool allows payout in another currency than BTC you can change this.
 Note: Not all pools support this, for more information consult the pools web page

+The default pool config might look like this:

     "Zpool": {
         "BTC": "$Wallet",